taimax13/taimax13/README.md

 - 👋 Hi, I’m @taimax13
 - 👀 I’m interested in codding ingeneral, but mainly ML, AI
-- 🌱 I’m currently learning TF and Keras
+- 🌱 I’m currently mastering TF and Keras
 - 💞️ I’m looking to collaborate on any ML solutions
 - 📫 How to reach me : taimax13@gmail.com